Information-theoretic perspective on energy conservation in high harmonic generation: Abstract

 \section{Abstract}

-The use of energy conservation arguments is ubiquitous in understanding the process of high harmonic generation, yet a complete quantum optical description of photon exchange remained elusive.
+The use of energy conservation arguments is ubiquitous in understanding the process of high harmonic generation, yet a complete quantum optical description of exact photon number exchange remained elusive.
 Here, we solve this gap in description by introducing the energy conserving subspace in high harmonic generation in which many photons of the driving field are absorbed to generate a single photon of higher energy.
-The presented solution to energy conservation in quantum optical high harmonic generation naturally results in highly entangled states of light with non-classical properties in their marginals.
-This further allows to explain recent experimental results for quantum state engineering, for which we provide analytical bounds on the fidelity with a high photon number optical cat state.
+The presented solution to energy conservation in quantum optical high harmonic generation naturally results in highly entangled states of light with non-classical properties in their marginals and photon statistics.
+This new technique can be seen as an information-theoretic approach to the problem of photon exchange between field modes, providing a new kind of selection rule imposed on the quantum optical state by the structure of the Hilbert space.
+In addition to providing the quantum state satisfying exact energy conservation, it allows to explain recent experimental results for quantum state engineering of optical cat states.

 The notion of energy conservation is ubiquitous in the description of the process of high harmonic generation (HHG), in which the photons of an infrared (IR) driving field are upconverted to harmonic photons of higher energy~\cite{ferray1988multiple, l1993high}.
 In all approaches to the explanation of the measured HHG spectrum arguments based on energy conservation are used.
 This includes classical descriptions, in which the energy of the laser driven electron is considered~\cite{corkum1993plasma}, and is further resumed in the semi-classical approach using classical light fields~\cite{lewenstein1994theory}.
 Although the concept of the photon is ambiguous without quantizing the radiation field, the parametric nature of the HHG process leads to explanations using arguments of the number of absorbed and emitted photons.
 Due to conservation of energy and parity only odd harmonics of the fundamental frequency are observed~\cite{perry1993high}, which is further extended to the appearance of even harmonics in two-color driving fields~\cite{pisanty2014spin}.
-Despite all of these arguments are based on energy conservation and use a photon picture, there is, however, no consistent quantum optical description in terms of quantum states and photon numbers which take into account energy conservation of the process.
+Despite all these arguments are based on energy conservation and use a photon picture, there is, however, no consistent quantum optical description in terms of quantum states and photon numbers which take into account energy conservation of the process.